-

 - are breastfeeding

-You should not take Trimethoprim if you have:
+You should not take trimethoprim if you have:

-- a blood disorder
+- a blood disorder, such as porphyria

 - severe liver disease